 Subscribers are expected to make their best feasible efforts to enable access to the Project MUSE Database only to faculty, students, staff, alumni, and walk-in library patrons using the campus' physical library facilities.
 There are no contractual limits on the number of Authorized Users from one campus at any given time.

 Provided that the copyright header attached to the article is retained, Authorized Users at the Subscriber's institution may

 Authorized Users at the Subscriber' s institution may not

-Regarding section B.2 above, if the Subscriber becomes aware of unauthorized access to the Project MUSE® Database, it will notify JHUP immediately and cooperate in locating and attempting to stop the specific individuals who are abusing the service.
+If the Subscriber becomes aware of unauthorized access to the Project MUSE® Database, it will notify JHUP immediately and cooperate in locating and attempting to stop the specific individuals who are abusing the service.
 If the specific abuser(s) cannot be identified or stopped, JHUP has the right to withhold, suspend, or terminate access to any or all licensed content, without liability.

 Unless otherwise noted, Publishers hold the copyright, both as a compilation and as individual articles, on all materials published in Journals in the Project MUSE® Database, whether the material is in print or electronic form.
 All Journal content is subject to "fair use" provisions of U.S. or applicable international copyright laws http://www.copyright.gov/title17/92chap1.pdf.
 A list of Publishers participating in Project MUSE can be found at https://muse.jhu.edu/about/muse/publishers.html.

 In the event of a dispute between a Publisher and any contributor with respect to the electronic distribution of any article in the Database, JHUP shall have the right to remove such article from the Database, and will do so upon the Publisher's request.